-The following is a brief description of the proposed nominees, including their age, place of residence, committee memberships, the year in which they became a director, a brief biography and the number of common shares beneficially owned or controlled or directed, by them directly or indirectly as at December 31, 2015 and December 31, 2014.
+The following is a brief description of the proposed nominees, including their age, place of residence, committee memberships, shareholder approval rating at the 2016 annual meeting, the year in which they became a director, a brief biography and the number of common shares beneficially owned or controlled or directed, by them directly or indirectly as at December 31, 2016 and December 31, 2015.
 This information is based partly on our records and partly on information received by us from the nominees.

-Common Shares Owned, Controlled or Directed (3) Options, Performance Share Awards and Warrants Total Market Value of Common Shares, Options, Share Awards and Warrants Nominee for Election as Director Age Director Since 2015 2014 2015 2014 2015 2014 Grant B. Fagerheim Calgary, Alberta 57 2009 2,743,240 2,650,630 297,000 364,707 \$27,481,527 \$34,167,714 Member of: - Reserves Committee - Health, Safety and Environment Mr. Fagerheim has over 30 years of diverse experience in both the upstream and downstream areas of the oil and gas business and is currently our President and Chief Executive Officer.
+Common Shares Owned, Controlled or Directed (1) Options and Performance Share Awards Total Market Value of Common Shares, Options and Share Awards (2)(3) Nominee for Election as Director Age Director Since 2016 2015 2016 2015 2016 2015 Grant B. Fagerheim Calgary, Alberta 58 Ma 1 2008 2,735,278 2,743,240 418,000 297,000 \$38,343,860 \$27,481,527 Member of: - Reserves Committee - Health, Safety and Environment Committee Shareholder approval at the 2016 annual the cestable Execution and general Ltd. Fage until Mr. Fagerheim has over 30 years of diverse experience in both the upstream and downstream areas of the oil and gas business and is currently our President and Chief Executive Officer.
 Prior to establishing Whitecap Resources Inc. in June 2008, Mr. Fagerheim was the President and Chief Executive Officer and a Director of Cadence Energy Inc. (formerly, Kereco Energy Ltd.), a public oil and gas company, from January 2005 to September 2008.
-Committee Mr. Fagerheim received his Bachelor's degree in Education (Economics Minor) from the University of Calgary in 1983 and attended the Executive MBA at Queen's University in 1995.
-Fagerheim cu company. rrently sits on the board of d irectors of A dvantage Oi l & Gas Ltd., a p ublic oil and
+Mr. Fagerheim founded Ketch Resources Ltd. in October 2002 and served as President and Chief Executive Officer until January 2005.
+Mr. Fagerheim founded Ketch Energy in April 2000 and served as President and Chief Executive Officer until October 2002. meeting: 97.61% of Ca Mr. Fagerheim received his Bachelor's degree in Education (Economics Minor) from the University of Calgary in 1983 and attended the Executive MBA at Queen's University in 1995.
+Mr. Fagerheim currently sits on the board of directors of Advantage Oil & Gas Ltd., a public oil and company. menuy sits on the board of d mectors of A divantage Of n & Gas Ltd., a p ublic on and

-Common Shares Owned, Controlled or Directed (3) Options, Performance Share Awards and Warrants Total Market Value of Common Shares, Options, Share Awards and Warrants (1)(2) Nominee for Election as Director Age Director Since 2015 2014 2015 2014 2015 2014 Gregory S. Fletcher Calgary, Alberta 67 2010 81,948 74,576 12,067 12,667 \$836,101 \$981,445 Member of: • ndustry and is curre he founded in 1997 • - Audit Committee - Reserves Committee spon Mr. Fletcher holds a BSc. in Geology and has completed the Directors' Education Program sponsored by the Institute of Corporate Directors offered at the Haskayne School of Business at the University of Calgary.
-Serv Mr. Fletcher currently sits on the board of directors of Calfrac Well Services Ltd. and Total Energy Services Inc., both public oil and gas service companies, and Peyto Exploration & Development Corp., a public oil and gas company.
+Common Owned, Co Direc Performa ns and ince Share ards Common Sh ket Value of ares, Options Awards (2)(3) Nominee for Election as Director Age Director Since 2016 2015 2016 2015 2016 2015 Gregory S. Fletcher Calgary, Alberta 68 2010 95,851 81,948 11,000 12,067 \$1,299,308 \$836,101 Member of: - Audit Committee - Reserves Committee Sierr Mr. l by th Mr. Fletcher has over 40 years of experience in the oil and gas industry and is currently President of Sierra Energy Inc., a private oil and natural gas production company that he founded in 1997.
+Mr. Fletcher holds a BSc. in Geology and has completed the Directors' Education Program sponsored by the Institute of Corporate Directors offered at the Haskayne School of Business at the University of Cologny.
+Shareholder approval at the 2016 annual meeting: 88.78% Mr. Serv 0.